zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-forProgramManagers.md

 Services that use ARM template deployment and other ARM-based services should also validate resource provider registration, permissions, and deployment to avoid common issues and improve extension success rates.
 Validating against some factors is required for the preview and GA phases.

-Check the Power BI Dashboard for Service Level Agreements (SLA) that are associated with Creating context panes.
+Check the Power BI Dashboard for Service Level Agreements (SLA) that are associated with Creating extensions.
 The Ibiza Extension Perf/Reliability/Usage Dashboard is located at [aka.ms/ibizaperformance](aka.ms/ibizaperformance).

 It is important to meet the success rate previous to moving the extension to the next phase, because various phases are associated with service level agreements and other items that are affected if an extension does not work.
-For example, context panes with a success rate below 99% will result in sev 2 incidents.
+For example, extensions with a success rate below 99% will result in sev 2 incidents.
 Also, if the success rate drops by 5% during a rolling 24-hour period that contains at least 50 Creates, a sev 2 incident will be filed.
 This applies to every error that causes Creates to fail when the `Create` button is clicked.

 Success rates are a non-blocking requirement.
 Some exceptions can be granted to move an extension from the private preview stage to the public preview stage, but in general, the overall customer experience is reduced.